TommyC81/TPF2-LineManager/README.md

       number is what as of yet, though we're on it).
 * The linemanager.lua file contains the execution functions that actually make things work, if you're determined, you can change stuff there.
-    * the variable debugging enables some extra console printouts like a list of the managed lines after each sampling.
+    * The variable debugging enables some extra console printouts like a list of the managed lines after each sampling.
+    * The variable sortTo contains a string that denotes the end of the prefix in order to put each prefix on a separate line for easier checking whether the lines are being managed.
+Per default that's set to a space.
+Replacing the quote with a nil should disable this feature.
+    * The variables debName and debNum control whether the debugging mode includes a list containing the line name (User set name) or the entity number (internal name) of the lines being managed (both true is also possible and the default), replace the true with false if that information is not desirable.
 * Obviously cause the game to crash on loading or on reaching the clause that breaks the code.
 * Maybe even worse, who knows.